 The Scarlet Witch was created by Stan Lee and Jack Kirby and first appeared in The X-Men #4 (1964).

 Scarlet Witch has been through some major changes in her comic book career.
 Wanda began her career as a mutant on the side of evil, being a member of Magneto's Brotherhood of Evil Mutants.
 But just over a year later in May 1965, she joined the Avengers and became a hero in Avengers #16.
-The line of good and evil with her blurred, not because of ideals, but because the slightest misuse of her powers was a cause for concern for many.
+The line between good and evil with her blurred, not because of ideals, but because the slightest misuse of her powers was a cause for concern for many.

 Bronze Age and Modern Age